44Boa/44boa.github.io/README.md

 A list of my favorite anime:
 1. Classroom Of The Elite
 2. Chainsaw Man
+3. Blue Lock
-3. Dr. Stone
+4. Dr. Stone
-4. The Daily Life Of The Immortal King
+5. The Daily Life Of The Immortal King
-5. Spy x Family
+6. Spy x Family

 'I am <b>an Otaku</b>
 ['Watch Anime Here'](https://animepahe.com/)